Art Well/ Celf Lles

 Art Well is a partnership between SPAN, Pembrokeshire Association of Voluntary Services (PAVS), PAVS Community Connectors, Pembrokeshire County Council and Hywel Dda UHB Research Innovation and Improvement Coordination Hub, aimed at building resilience of isolated individuals / communities in Pembrokeshire through the arts.

-Older people around Pembrokeshire are being invited to participate in SPAN’s ‘Remote Choir’.
-Remote Choir is a singing project, which uses technology to bring older people in different locations together in order to improve health and wellbeing.
+Older people around Pembrokeshire were invited to participate in SPAN’s ‘Remote Choir’.
+Remote Choir was a singing project, which uses technology to bring older people in different locations together in order to improve health and wellbeing.

-Workshops will be guided by Kerry Steed, experienced and intuitive facilitator and writer.
-Kerry invites participants to explore a creative connection with nature for wellbeing; to revive and nourish.
+Workshops were guided by experienced and intuitive facilitator and writer Kerry Steed.
+Kerry invited participants to explore a creative connection with nature for wellbeing; to revive and nourish.

 The partnership is funded by HARP – Health, Arts, Research, People – an innovation and research partnership between Arts Council of Wales and Y Lab (Cardiff University & Nesta), to explore how we can generate, grow and learn about impactful creative innovations that support the health and wellbeing of the people of Wales.
 Art Well is among 10 projects funded across Wales.